rudzainy/rudzainy.github.io-rosak/_posts/2023-12-04-of-maritime-academy.md

 Conclusion:

-The years spent as an HRA/Business Development Executive/Teaching Assistant at META and MARCO were transformative and enriching.
+After all the ups and downs, I consider the years spent as an HRA/ Business Development Executive/ Teaching Assistant/ IT Generalist at META and MARCO were transformative and enriching.
 Working in a dedicated team, we played a vital role in establishing a maritime academy that aimed to equip students with the necessary skills and knowledge to excel in the industry.
 From curriculum development and liaising with government officials to managing day-to-day operations and utilizing ship simulators, each responsibility contributed to the growth and success of the academy.

 This experience not only shaped my professional journey but also highlighted the importance of collaboration, innovation, and dedication in the field of maritime education.